NCATSTranslator/Clinical-Data-Committee-Tracking-Voting/GetCreative()_DrugDiscoveryRepurposing_RarePulmonaryDisease/Path_C/README.md

 ### Path C Variations

-Thus far, in the absence of a functional ```overlay_fisher_exact_test operation```, none of the Path C variations that were tested yielded promising results.
+Thus far, none of the Path C variations that were tested yielded promising results.
 In fact, most of the answer sets were very non-specific.
+Potential reasons why include the following:

+1. Path C workflow was promising for DILI but does not appear promising for CF

+- DILI has a known treatment (i.e., xstop causal agent) but symptoms often persist and/or worsen; largely limited to liver; no definitive genes

+- CF has a known treatment, but not for 10% of patients; affects numerous organ systems, but lung of primary importance; known gene

+2. Path C seeks drugs to repurpose for treating phenotypes (symptoms) associated with disease, e.g., DILI; Paths A & B, which seem more promising, seek drugs to repurpose for treating the cause of disease, e.g., CF

 **Example results:**